inspiredminds/contao-file-usage/README.md

 <img width="520" src="https://raw.githubusercontent.com/inspiredminds/contao-file-usage/master/references.png" alt="References">

-The search results are cached for 24 hours.
+The search results are cached indefinitely.
 You can force to fetch new search results with the _Refresh_ button.
+However, depending on the size of your database this might take a while and might not be able to finish within the HTTP request.
+In this case you will need to rely on the [cronjob](#cronjob) or [command](#command).

 You can also use the "Unused files" global operation in order to find any database assisted files that aren't referenced anywhere (at least according to the search results).